Skip to content

 To accommodate interest in the program, Spokes Hub has moved to an open enrollment model.
 People enrolled in the program can learn at their own pace through e-learning and live classes.
 Graduations are hosted 1-2 times a year, and participants are welcome to graduate when they feel ready.

-The next Spokes Hub graduation will be summer 2025.
+The next Spokes Hub graduation will be winter 2025.
 Stay tuned for details.

 To graduate Spokes Hub you must complete these 6 steps:

-#1: Watch this video: Media Training for Sex Workers
+Step 1: Watch this video then email us back with your thoughts: Media Training for Sex Workers

-#4-5: Attend 2 live classes of your choosing
+Step 4 and Step 5: Attend and participate in at least 2 live classes of your choosing

 Upcoming Classes